YESAndy/yesandy.github.io/_posts/2023-08-17-jetson-tutorial2.md

 ## Introduction

 ![Desktop View](/assets/img/post/2023-08-21-yolo-demo.gif){: width="480" height="480" }
-_Object Detection using YOLOV8 demo_
+_Object Detection demo using YOLOV8_

 This tutorial aims to provide a starter project for image data collection for Hard Hat detection using Jetson Nano and a Web camera.